hendrik-scholz/node-red-icloud/README.md

 ## Test

 A SoapUI project can be found in the test folder to send test requests to the service running on your local machine.
+Set the your Apple ID and password in the custom properties on project level before running a test.